 Tire Protectorant Applications

-There are two kinds of tire application products; water based and solvent based.
-Water-based are more earth-friendly while still offering a sleek new-tire appearance.
+There are two kinds of tire application products; water-based and solvent-based.
+Water-based tire applications are more earth-friendly while still offering a sleek new-tire appearance.

 However, solvent-based applications are primarily of petroleum distillates which are dangerously harmful to the tires as well as brakes and brake pads.
 Besides being water-resistant, over the course of time, each layer of application will cause the tire sidewall surface to turn brown.
 Worse, those solvents will lead to premature cracking of the rubber.

-In our opinion, aerosol tire applications should never be used on any tires.
+In our opinion, aerosol tire applications should never be used on any tires; regardless of vehicle.
 Because they are petroleum-based, most tire applications will have a negative impact on tire wearability and effectiveness.
-While shiny tires may look cool, be weary of products like this that will degrade your tires.
+While shiny tires may look cool, be weary of these products that will degrade your tires.

-That about covers our basic RV tire safety and maintenance tips as well as some accessories we use (or don’t use).
 Just remember, like your shoes, your RV (or any vehicle) tires are the most important component on your motorhome, fifth wheel or travel trailer.
-Again, always consult your tire manufacturers’ maintenance and care recommendations.
+Lastly, always consult your tire manufacturers’ maintenance and care recommendations.